allthingslinux/tux/docs/content/developer/tutorials/first-contribution.md

 # First Contribution

-!!! note "Coming Soon"
+!!! wip "Work in progress"
-    This guide will cover how to make your first contribution to the Tux codebase.
+    This section is a work in progress.
+Please help us by contributing to the documentation.